jbuehl/ha/README.REST.md

 # Buehltech Home Automation REST interface

 ### Overview
-HA applications can expose their HA resources in a REST interface that is implemented in ha/rest/restServer.py in the RestServer object.
+HA applications can expose their HA resources via an interface that is implemented in ha/rest/restServer.py.
 This allows a client application to access HA objects on other servers.

+### Requirements
+* enables distributability
+* client-server model
+* autodiscovery of LAN services
+* stateless servers
+* transport level security

 ### Terminology
 * server - hardware that is running one or more HA applications
 * hostname - the unique name for a server on the local network
 * HA service - the implementation of the HA REST interface on a server